Self-Care for Kids by Age: Everything You Need to Know

 It is a critical time for children and teenagers to learn the importance of taking care of themselves and their communities.
 Self-care can help kids of all ages become more introspective and aware of their physical and emotional needs.
 It can also prepare them to effectively handle future stressors.
 Even small acts of self-care and self-help can decrease stress, improve relationships, and promote wellness of the body and mind.
 Keep reading to learn more about self-care for kids by age from ChildSavers therapist, Holly Jones, MSW.

-How to explain self-care to kids
+How to explain and role model self-care to kids

 Parents, educators, and caregivers can teach their children healthy self-care habits at any age.
 It’s also important to model self-care by acknowledging your own needs as a parent.
 Kids often learn more from what parents do rather than what they say!